parekhmihir98/Personal-Website/README.md

 # Personal-Website

-- This project is a personal website I've built from scratch which has enabled me to grasp the fundamentals of HTML and CSS.
+- I've built this personal website from scratch which has enabled me to grasp the fundamentals of HTML and CSS as well as building an online presence for myself.